madtunebk/ComfyUI-ControlnetAux/README.md

 - **controlnet-aux==0.0.7**
 - **mediapipe**

-# Manual Installation Guide for ComfyUI-ControlnetAux
+# Manual Installation Guide for ComfyUI-ControlnetAux.
+# Note: This installation guide is for Ubuntu Linux.
 1. **Clone the Repository:**
    - Open your terminal.
    - Navigate to the directory where ComfyUI is installed, ensure that you are in the `custom_nodes` folder (e.g., `ComfyUI/custom_nodes/` ).